-I think you can see the problem: before she can learn to tie her shoes fast, she must first learn to tie them at all.
-In fact, if she were to focus on speed at first, it would actually be counterproductive – it would simply lengthen the time it took her to learn how to tie her shoes, thus increasing the time and effort before she could do so quickly.
-It would also increase the amount of frustration involved in the whole process.
-If the frustration continued for too long, she could even develop a complex, convincing herself that she’s “just not good at tying shoes.”
-On the other hand, if she first focuses on learning how to tie her shoes correctly, speed will follow just as naturally as day follows night.
+You can see the problem: before your intrepid young apprentice can learn to tie her shoes fast, she must first learn to tie them at all.
+In fact, if she were to focus on speed right away, it would actually be counterproductive – it would increase the time it took her to learn how to tie her shoes, thus increase the time (and effort) for her to learn to do so quickly.
+It would also increase the amount of frustration involved in the entire process.

-After all, how did you get to the point where you could tie your shoes so fast?
-Was it from studying shoe time management tactics?
+This last point is worth emphasizing.
+How did you get to the point where you could tie your shoes so briskly?
+Was it from studying shoelace time management tactics?
 Did you take a “speed lacing” class?
 Of course not.
 You probably never gave a single thought to tying your shoes quickly.
-You just learned how to tie laces, very clumsily at first, then continued doing it every day, day after day, until eventually you could do it easily, with high accuracy and speed.
+You just learned how to tie laces, very clumsily and ploddingly at first, then continued practicing it every day, day after day, until eventually you could do it easily, with high accuracy and with impressive speed.

-I’m here to tell you that standardized tests are much like shoe laces.
-So, before jumping into specific tips aimed directly at buying time on the reading section, it’s important to remind yourself that, by a long shot, the absolute best thing you can do to increase your speed is to continue practicing accuracy tactics until executing them flawlessly becomes second-nature, just like tying your shoes.
+The moral of the story is that standardized tests are like shoe laces.
+Do I offer my students specific time management tactics for ACT Reading?
+Yes, I do.
+However, before jumping into tactical tips aimed directly at buying time on the reading section, it’s important to remind yourself that, by a long shot, the absolute best thing you can do to increase your speed is to continue practicing accuracy tactics, most notably Hyper-Literal Reading, until executing them flawlessly becomes second-nature, just like tying your shoes.

-That said, in the next installment, I’ll share some things you can try if you feel you’ve exhausted the pacing benefits to be gained from practicing accuracy tactics.
+That said, in Part Two of How to Beat the Clock on ACT Reading, I’ll share some proven methods for ACT Reading time management that you can put to use AFTER you’ve exhausted the pacing benefits to be gained from mastering general technique.